semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 refuting time traces.
-The experiment run accumulates throughputs for the number of successful and failing conditions, the overall number of time traces, the number of skipped data, and nally prints out the results in Figure 7.
+The experiment run accumulates throughputs for the number of successful and failing conditions, the overall number of time traces, the number of skipped data, and finally prints out the results in Figure 7.
 The screenshot precisely contains the following information:
-(1) The number of time traces that successfully prove the conditions, (2) The number of the lled h1 traces where previous traces refute the conditions, (3) The number of non-tting time traces that refute the conditions where the next trace is not over the capacity (h1 < 3048),
+(1) The number of time traces that successfully prove the conditions, (2) The number of the filled h1 traces where previous traces refute the conditions, (3) The number of non-fitting time traces that refute the conditions where the next trace is not over the capacity (h1 < 3048),
 (4) The overall number of skipped time traces due to the non-tting conditions for the hypotheses,